MLS logo

 Live MLS Betting

-Live betting allows wagers after kickoff, with odds shifting in real time based on score, momentum, time remaining, and injuries—creating opportunities tied directly to match flow.
+Live betting allows wagers after kickoff, with MLS odds constantly shifting based on:

 MLS Futures (MLS Cup, Golden Boot, MVP)